glee38/Workspace/code_notes/Authentication_Series.md

 We're *almost* there!
 Next, let's create a link to our sing up page within our application layout.

-In `app/views/layouts/application.html.erb`, type in the following line wherever you'd like (I personally like to put this in the navigation bar):
+In `app/views/layouts/application.html.erb`, type in the following line wherever you'd like (I personally like to put this in a `_navigation.html.erb` partial and render it in `layout.html.erb`):

 ```ruby
 <%= link_to "Sign Up", new_users_path %>